 The gentle exfoliant

+One of the better-known ingredients in the acne space, glycolic acid is the smallest molecule of the AHA family, which means it is able to penetrate the skin’s surface and get to work much easier.
 “Glycolic acid is beneficial in lotions, peels, and creams to reduce excess oil production and prevent the clogging of pores that lead to breakouts,” says Dr. Wexler.
-“Glycolic acid peels are great exfoliators as well.”
+Aside from clearing up blocked-up pores, Dr. Wexler notes that the acid is also especially beneficial when it comes to smoothing out rough texture, too.
+“Glycolic acid peels are great exfoliators as well,” she adds.

 Find a Doctor